Ziomeka/TREAT/README.md

 # TREAT - Tidy & Reorder Every Adorable Tint

-TREAT is a web-based tool for rearranging `.gpl` color palettes.
-It allows you to upload a GIMP Palette file, reorder the colors using drag-and-drop, and then save the sorted palette.
+**TREAT** is a simple, web-based tool designed for rearranging `.gpl` color palette files.
+It allows you to upload a `.gpl` file, reorder the colors by dragging and dropping, and then save the sorted palette.

+## Project Status

+🚧 **Work in Progress** 🚧

+This project is a work in progress.
+I am building it primarily for my personal use, as I couldn’t find an existing tool that met my needs without installing additional software.
+My goal is to create a fast, simple, and efficient tool for managing `.gpl` files directly in the browser.

+Plus, I wanted to have some fun with it—after all, these are adorable tints we’re talking about, and "TREAT" is a punny name that adds a bit of charm to the process!

 ## Features

-- **Upload GIMP Palette (`.gpl`) files:** Validates that the uploaded file starts with "GIMP Palette" and contains correctly formatted color data.
+- **Upload `.gpl` files**: Load your GIMP palette files into the tool.
-- **Drag-and-drop reordering:** Easily rearrange colors in the palette by dragging and dropping.
+- **Drag & Drop Sorting**: Easily reorder your colors using drag and drop.
-- **Save the sorted palette:** Download your sorted color palette as a `.gpl` file.
+- **Save Sorted Palette**: Save the rearranged palette back to a `.gpl` file.

 ## Usage